Method-Security/methodaws/docs/index.md

 The number of security-relevant AWS resources that methodaws can enumerate are constantly growing.
 For the most up to date listing, please see the documentation [here](./docs/index.md)

-To learn more about methodaws, please see the [Documentation site](docs) for the most detailed information.
+To learn more about methodaws, please see the [Documentation site](https://method-security.github.io/methodaws/) for the most detailed information.

 ## Quick Start

 ### Get methodaws

-For the full list of available installation options, please see the [Installation](#) page.
+For the full list of available installation options, please see the [Installation](./getting-started/installation.md) page.
 For convenience, here are some of the most commonly used options:

 - `docker run methodsecurity/methodaws`
-- `docker run ghcr.io/method-security/methodaws:0.0.1`
+- `docker run ghcr.io/method-security/methodaws`
-- Download the latest binary from the [Github Releases](releases) page
+- Download the latest binary from the [Github Releases](https://github.com/Method-Security/methodaws/releases/latest) page
 - [Installation documentation](./getting-started/installation.md)

 ### Authentication